SevenShepherd/SevenShepherd.github.io/_posts/2023-05-08-antinomian-heresy.markdown

 <!-- 6 Well then, should we keep on sinning so that God can show us more and more of his wonderful grace?
 2 Of course not!
 Since we have died to sin, how can we continue to live in it? -->

 All theologians agree on this verse below, from the most academically sound and historically time-tested theologies known to Christendom (i.e. Reformed theology), to minority views (i.e. moderate calvinism & moderate free grace).
-If you are engaging in a life long continual practice of sin, an indulgent lifestyle of sin, you are severely mistaken about your walk with Christ.
+If you are engaging in a lifelong continual practice of sin, an indulgent lifestyle of sin, you are severely mistaken about your walk with Christ.

 > <sup style="font-weight:bold;">9</sup> Those who have been born into God’s family do not make a practice of sinning, because God’s life is in them.
 So they can’t keep on sinning, because they are children of God. <sup style="font-weight:bold;">10</sup> So **now we can tell who are children of God and who are children of the devil**.
 Anyone who does not live righteously and does not love other believers does not belong to God. &mdash; 1 Jn 3:9-10